-- All requests for exception will be retained by ITaP Security and Policy.
+- All requests for exception will be retained by IT Purdue Systems Security (PSS).

 - Exceptions are valid for a one-year period.
-Annually, ITaP Security and Policy will send a copy of approved exceptions back to the requestor and Department Head/Director who must determine whether the conditions that justified the original exceptions are still in effect.
+Annually, IT Purdue Systems Security (PSS) will send a copy of approved exceptions back to the requestor and Department Head/Director who must determine whether the conditions that justified the original exceptions are still in effect.
 If the conditions have substantially changed, a new request for exception must be submitted.
-Where little has changed, the review process may be shortened as recommended by the Chief Information Security Officer, his or her designee, and/or ITaP Security and Policy.
+Where little has changed, the review process may be shortened as recommended by the Chief Information Security Officer, his or her designee, and/or IT Purdue Systems Security (PSS).

 - Identity and Access

 - Purdue University Identification

 - Authentication Options